PiwikPRO/plugin-SiteMigration/README.md

 **How can I skip migrating archived data?**

-Just add the `--skip-archived` option.
+Just add the `--skip-archive-data` option.

 ## Changelog